-A D’Youville College undergraduate or graduate student or an employee of D'Youville College who has reportedly been subjected to sexual misconduct by a D’Youville College undergraduate or graduate student or an employee of D’Youville College or a third party (including contracted service providers and vendors).
+A D’Youville undergraduate or graduate student or an employee who has reportedly been subjected to sexual misconduct by a D’Youville Institution undergraduate or graduate student or an employee of D’Youville Institution or a third party (including contracted service providers and vendors).

 Lacking the physical and/or mental ability to make informed, rational judgments.
 This may have a variety of causes, including, but not limited to, being asleep or unconscious, having consumed alcohol or taken drugs, or experiencing blackouts or flashbacks.

-A D’Youville College undergraduate or graduate student or an employee of D’Youville College or a third party (including contracted service providers and vendors) who is reported to have engaged in sexual misconduct.
+A D’Youville undergraduate or graduate student or an employee of D’Youville or a third party (including contracted service providers and vendors) who is reported to have engaged in sexual misconduct.

-To seek revenge, reprisal, or injury to an individual or group who has exercised the right to file a written complaint or make an oral or written report of prohibited discrimination, and/or protected-status (including sexual) harassment, sexual assault or violence, or has participated in an investigation into allegations of such activity, or has opposed discriminatory or sexual harassing conduct, including sexual violence or assault.
+To seek revenge, reprisal, or injury to an individual or group who has exercised the right to file a written complaint or make an oral or written report of prohibited sexual misconduct, discrimination, and/or protected-status (including sexual) harassment, sexual assault or violence, or has participated in an investigation into allegations of such activity, or has opposed sexual misconduct, discriminatory or sexually harassing conduct, including sexual violence or assault.

 Term used to encompass unwanted or unwelcome conduct of a sexual nature that is committed without valid consent, including sexual assault, sexual violence, and sexual harassment.
 Sexual misconduct may occur between people of the same sex or between people of different sexes.
 Sexual misconduct can include both intentional conduct and conduct that results in negative effects, even if those negative effects were unintended.
 Sexual misconduct may include the following: